 2. Type 2 Diabetes—While not an immediate result of taking in too many high-glycemic carbs, a high-carb diet can put you at risk for developing type 2 diabetes.
 Limiting your portions is essential for lowering the risk of ending up with type 2 diabetes.
 While carbs, and the sugars from carbs, are important for proper performance, they need to be sized for what is needed.
 Excess from sugary drinks and foods is what puts you at risk.

 Adding just one serving of a sugary beverage to your diet daily heightens your risk by 15 percent, according to a study from the Harvard School of Public Health, published in November 2010 in Diabetes Care.

 3. Weight Gain—Consuming too many refined carbs or high-glycemic carbs can also make you gain weight, which could lead to becoming overweight or obese, which can lead to a number of other problems like stroke, heart disease, and sleep apnea.
 Eating too many carbs, like any macronutrient, means we have too much in our bodies.
 When we have this overload, our body stores the excess as fat.

 When planning meals and grocery shopping, make a habit to review the nutrition label.
 Stay away from foods that have added sugar and sweeteners and drink water instead of sugary drinks and sodas.

 If you’re applying your Farrell's nutrition plan, you’re already taking in the right, balanced nutrition your body needs to work effectively and efficiently to achieve your best in and outside of the gym.

 If you're currently not a member of Farrell's and not achieving your fitness goals, contact one of our locations or sign up for our next session to have a real fitness transformation!
-We also offer free trial classes!
+We also offer a free week of fitness classes!